TerminalMC/ModListMemory/README.md

 ### Options

-- `Remember Recent Mods` records when you open mods from the list, and moves those mods to the top of the list.
+- `Remember Recent` records when you open mods from the list, and moves those mods to the top of the list.
-- `Remember Scroll Position` saves the scrollbar position and restores it when you reopen the mod list.
+- `Remember Scroll` saves the scrollbar position and restores it when you reopen the mod list.

+- `Persist on restart` makes the mod save its memory to the config file, allowing it to be restored when you restart the game.
+- `Save on update` makes the mod save its memory whenever you open a mod from the list, rather than only when you quit the game.
+This takes a small amount of time (~1ms with a memory size of 5) and allows `Persist on restart` to work even if the game crashes or otherwise fails to shut down properly.

 ### Dependencies